gui-testing-study/website-school-educational/README.md

 ## Running website-school-educational locally

-Website-school-educational it's simple website made with html, css and javascript. to run locally, you can use python to create a simple server.
+Website-school-educational it's simple website made with html, css and javascript.
+To run locally, you can use python to create a simple server.

 For get the necessary python version: https://docs.python-guide.org/starting/install3/linux/